-The Committee on Organization respectfully report that since the last annual meeting, the States of Massachusetts, Connecticut, New Jersey, Penneffected State Organizations, and other States are agitating the subject in such a manner as seems certain to result in efficient action.
-Local organimations have also been largely extended, and many new costs started, with liberal constitutions, on the providest and most comprehensive platform, in accontance with the catholic spirit of our national movement.
+Dr. Gardner accepted the substitute.
+On motion of Charles H. Crewell, of Recon, thlast resolution was amended by the sale liation two Vice Presidents instead of one, and the resolu tions were then adopted.
+Warren Chase, from the Committee on Organics. tion of last year's session, offere the following report that since the best annual meeting, the State of Massachusein Connecticut, New Jersey, Pennservants, the case Minois and California, have effected State organizations, and other States are agreeing the effected in such a manner as seems certain to result in efficient action.
+Local organizations milion have also been largely extended, and many we are started, with liberal constitutions, on the brucest and most comprehensive platform, in accontained with the catholic spirit of our national movement.
 Your committee are happy to report the most encouraging prospects, both in the spread ex a rational and philosophical Spiritualism, and in the progress of centralization in local and general organizations.
 The evident tendency of the main body of Spiritualists and Reformers is toward such organization and co-operation as will render their power efficient and effective in bringing about such reforms as will raise man from the bigotry, superstition and pride of sectarian Christianity, and assist in carrying forward reforms in every department of human progress which tend to the development of human happiness, spiritual growth, and social harmony.
 Your Committee would respectfully recommend to the Spiritualists and Reformers in all parts of the country the earnest and consistent prosecution of the work of local and State organization.
 On motion of Dr. Gardner, a recess of fifteen minutes was then taken, to enable the several State delegations to make the nominations required by the resolutions just adopted.
-The Committee having attended to their duty, human being in the world but myself and he knows, I am sure that I am having a communication from my father; and that, when I cast off the fleshly part of my nature, I and to meet the spirit of ably never saw me, tells morthat there is a spirit who was called by a particular patter, who was adve with the stream, and strengthen the general current. believe so.
-A proper belief in regard to matters of the spirit world several months, i test justified in the Convention was again called to order, and the allowing Committees reported and confirmed by the Convention :
+The Committee having attended to their duty, the Convention was again called to order, and the following Committees reported and confirmed by the Convention :